The Number One Song in Heaven

-"The Number One Song in Heaven" is a disco song by the American rock duo Sparks.
+"The Number One Song in Heaven" is a disco song by American rock duo Sparks.
 Released as a single in 1979, the song was produced and co-written by electro-disco producer Giorgio Moroder.
 It became a top 20 hit in the UK, where it peaked at number 14.
 In addition to the standard black vinyl, both the 7" and 12" versions of the single were issued in a variety of coloured vinyl releases (red, blue, and green).